TwoFistedJustice/Better-Multi-Booting-with-BTRFS-and-Linux/docs/multi-boot-from-one-partition.md

 $ sudo rm -rfv @subvolume_name
 ```

+### Notes on using Krusader

+Krusader is a really powerful tool which can really break your system if you hit a wrong key.
+So be extra careful when using it.

+Almost everything in this tutorial that involves editing, copying, or renaming can be done faster using Krusader in root mode.

+Krusader makes file copying really easy.
+One panel represents 'from' and the other 'to'.
+To back a file up to its own directory
+open that directory in BOTH panels.
+Then just use the copy-button at the bottom.
+The rest is pretty intuitive.

+Krusader-Edit's Find and Replace isn't quite as luxurious as Kate's.
+But it will get the job done just as quickly, maybe even just a little bit faster.

 ### Alternative Method to Using Live-USB to Configure Secondary Distros

 You won't be able to rename the subvolumes for the distro you are currently booted into. ( Well you CAN, but you will regret it. )